What’s in the Heat & Cold Certification Course?

 - Recognize and be able to treat cold injuries in yourself and others

 Estimated Training Length: Because everyone learns and progresses at different speeds, the amount of time you spend taking this training will vary.
 However, the estimated time for this training is 1.5 – 2 hours.

 OSHA Standards: This course meets the following OSHA standards:

-Why Take Our Online Heat & Cold Stress Training?
+Why Take Our Online Heat & Cold Stress Training and Certification?

 Our online training course provides a substantial, thorough, and effective way to learn how to work safely.
 We’ve been providing industry-specific safety training solutions for individuals, safety managers, and business owners for over 15 years.